Key takeaways

 Just like humans, dogs can take antibiotics for bacterial infections, and veterinarians often reach for amoxicillin, among other medications.
 “Vets prescribe many types of antibiotics, including amoxicillin,” says Chyrle Bonk, DVM, a veterinary writer and consultant in Orofino, Idaho.
 “Dogs are given antibiotics to help treat a variety of bacterial infections and to prevent secondary bacterial infections that can coincide with viral infections.”

-Amoxicillin is a broad-spectrum antibiotic that is commonly used in dogs for urinary tract infections (UTI), pneumonia, respiratory tract infections, and skin infections.
+Amoxicillin is a broad-spectrum antibiotic that is commonly used in dogs for urinary tract infections (UTI), pneumonia, respiratory tract infections, ear infections, and skin infections.
 It can also be used preventively to prevent infection after a bite from another dog.

 Other antibiotics used in veterinary medicine for dogs include:

-“Though it is common for human-labeled amoxicillin to be used in dogs, it is a prescription medication and should be used only under the guidance of your veterinarian,” says Don LeHoullier, DVM and CareCredit partner.
+“Though it is common for human-labeled amoxicillin to be used in dogs, it is a prescription medication and should be used only under the guidance of your veterinarian,” says Don LeHoullier, DVM, and CareCredit partner.
 This means you shouldn’t give your pet amoxicillin from your own medicine cabinet.
 Getting the proper diagnosis and treatment is instrumental in helping your pet feel better as quickly as possible.

 Amoxicillin dosage for dogs